trails-dfki/trails-dfki.github.io/content/post/acl2024/index.md

 projects: []
 ---

 DFKI will have a strong presence at the [62nd Annual Meeting of the Association for Computational Linguistics (ACL 2024)](https://2024.aclweb.org/), one of the top venues of language technology, that will take place August 11-16 in Bangkok, Thailand.
-Researchers from the TRAILS project will present 3 papers, and additional 3 are presented by other researchers from DFKI's [Multilinguality and Language Technology](https://www.dfki.de/en/web/research/research-departments/multilinguality-and-language-technology) and [Speech and Language Technology](https://www.dfki.de/en/web/research/research-departments/speech-and-language-technology) departments.
-The papers appeared in the main conference (Findings) as well as 3 co-located events: [The 11th Workshop on Argument Mining](https://argmining-org.github.io/2024/), the [BioNLP 2024 and Shared Tasks Workshop](https://aclweb.org/aclwiki/BioNLP_Workshop), and the [Towards Knowledgeable Language Models Workshop](https://knowledgeable-lm.github.io/).
+Researchers from the TRAILS project will present 4 papers, and additional 3 are presented by other researchers from DFKI's [Multilinguality and Language Technology](https://www.dfki.de/en/web/research/research-departments/multilinguality-and-language-technology) and [Speech and Language Technology](https://www.dfki.de/en/web/research/research-departments/speech-and-language-technology) departments.
+The papers appeared in the main conference (Findings) as well as 4 co-located events: [The 11th Workshop on Argument Mining](https://argmining-org.github.io/2024/), the [BioNLP 2024 and Shared Tasks Workshop](https://aclweb.org/aclwiki/BioNLP_Workshop), [Towards Knowledgeable Language Models Workshop](https://knowledgeable-lm.github.io/), and the [Knowledge Graphs and Large Language Models Workshop](https://kallmworkshop.github.io/kallm2024/).

 The TRAILS-related papers presented at the conference are the following:

 {{< cite page="/publication/binder-2024-dialam" view="4" >}}
 {{< cite page="/publication/courtois-2024-symmetric" view="4" >}}
 {{< cite page="/publication/macphail-2024-evaluating" view="4" >}}
+{{< cite page="/publication/gurgurov-etal-2024-adapting" view="4" >}}